mahee-miah/myLearningTools/README.md

  > mdir for make new directory
  >

-I feel like that is all and tomorrow I will 	type more things as I am not to busy tomorrow for Eid, only at 11 am I am going to be busy as I typed in the other paragraph, I created a zoom meeting for us elementary kids.
+I feel like that is all and tomorrow I will 	type more things as I am not to busy tomorrow, only at 11 am I am going to be busy as I typed in the other paragraph, I created a zoom meeting for us elementary kids.

 ### May 25, 2020 ( QUARENTINE DAY!)